This will be my first massage. Is there anything I should know before you arrive?

 Feel free to take a look at the Menu of Services for more specifics but, to sum up, I believe what makes my services different from others in the area is a combination of my training in the USA in both Medical and Wellness massage, my experience on various types of clientele, and the standard amenities I offer for every massage.
-These amenities include a heated and well padded table, sheet sets instead of towels for comfortable and secure draping, a choice of either professional-grade oil or creme, and heat-pack applications.
-It is very important to me to provide these things to my clientele with no extra cost so they'll truly feel that they've been given the best service for their money.
+These amenities include a heated and well-upholstered US massage table, professional sheet sets instead of towels for comfortable and secure draping, a choice of either professional-grade US products, and your choice of 4 types of music with the additional option to Bluetooth your own music to our sound system.
+It is very important for me to provide these things to my clientele with no extra cost so they'll truly feel that they've been given the best service for their money.

 What is your policy for last minute cancellations and "no-shows"?